NaingLinnPhyoe28/Walmart-Sales-Data-Analysis-/README.md

 -Where -The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.

---What-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+-What-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.

 -Howmany-The data contains 17 columns and 1000 rows.